PieterJanDelbecke/silvercare-client-v2/README.md

-# Silvercare
+# Silvercare - Frontend

-## Front-end

 ### What does it do?

+This is the frontend of the Silvercare appliction.
-This is an app that is build for the aged care industry.
+It is an app that is build for the aged care industry.
 It is tracking the mental health of the residents in a aged care village.

 ### build in React with Vite

+### getting started

-## start develoopment with "npm run dev" the localhost of the backend is on port 4000
+start develoopment with "npm run dev" the localhost of the backend is on port 4000

 ## used libraries